Donation of Pepin: Final agreement

 The treaty officially conferred upon the pope the territories belonging to Ravenna, even cities such as Forlì with their hinterlands, the Lombard conquests in the Romagna and in the Duchy of Spoleto and Benevento, and the Pentapolis (the "five cities" of Rimini, Pesaro, Fano, Senigallia and Ancona).
 Narni and Ceccano were former papal territories.
 The territories specified in the treaty of 756 had belonged to the Roman Empire.
 Envoys of the Empire met Pepin in Pavia and offered him a large sum of money to restore the lands to the Empire, but he refused, saying that they belonged to St Peter and the Roman church.
-The exact boundaries of the grant to the Pope can only be approximated, since the text of the treaty does not survive.
+The boundaries of the grant to the Pope can only be approximated, since the text of the treaty has not survived.
 It is possible that the boundaries were the same as those in a previous Imperial–Lombard treaty.
 Abbot Fulrad was charged with collecting the keys of the cities to be handed over and depositing them along with the written agreement on the tomb of St Peter.

 The Donations made the Pope a temporal ruler for the first time.
-This strip of territory extended diagonally across Italy from the Tyrrhenian to the Adriatic.
+This strip of territory extended diagonally across Italy from the Tyrrhenian to the Adriatic Sea.
 Over these extensive and mountainous territories the medieval Popes were unable to exercise effective sovereignty, given the pressures of the times.